Hints for controlling the behavior of set operations.

 Examples

-In the following example, the NO_USE_HASH_SET hint is used to prevent the HASH algorithm from being used in set operations.
-OceanBase Database supports both HASH and MERGE algorithms for set operations.
-Therefore, the actual effect of the NO_USE_HASH_SET hint is to use the MERGE algorithm for set operations.
-The UNION ALL set operation does not have deduplication semantics and is not controlled by this hint.
+The following example shows how to use the NO_USE_HASH_SET hint to prevent the optimizer from using the hash method for set operations.
+OceanBase Database supports two algorithms for set operations: hash and merge.
+If you use the NO_USE_HASH_SET hint, the optimizer uses the merge algorithm for set operations.
+The UNION ALL set operation does not have the deduplication semantics and is not affected by this hint.

--- Use the NO_USE_HASH_SET hint to guide the optimizer to avoid using the HASH method in set operations.
+-- Use the NO_USE_HASH_SET hint to instruct the optimizer to avoid using the hash method for set operations.

 EXPLAIN BASIC